hashicorp/terraform-provider-aws/docs/running-and-writing-acceptance-tests.md

 - In the `PreCheck` function, include `acctest.PreCheckOrganizationsAccount(t)` to ensure a standardized set of information is required for cross-account testing credentials
 - Declare a `providers` variable at the top of the test function: `var providers []*schema.Provider`
-- Switch usage of `Providers: acctest.Providers` to `ProviderFactories: acctest.FactoriesAlternate(&providers)`
+- Switch usage of `ProviderFactories: acctest.ProviderFactories` to `ProviderFactories: acctest.FactoriesAlternate(&providers)`
 - Add `acctest.ConfigAlternateAccountProvider()` to the test configuration and use `provider = awsalternate` for cross-account resources.
 The resource that is the focus of the acceptance test should _not_ use the alternate provider identification to simplify the testing setup.
 - For any `TestStep` that includes `ImportState: true`, add the `Config` that matches the previous `TestStep` `Config`